 Students who seek a Bachelor of Science in Math must complete requirements in general education, the core, and electives for a total of 120 credit hours.
-NOTE: All Math majors are required to also complete a 24-credit hour minor in a different area.
+NOTE: All Math majors are required to also complete a minor in a different area.